jocoder22/Linux-Server-Project/README.md

       - source ~/.bashrc    # to restart

 ## Add user grader
     - sudo adduser grader
-- ## Give grader sudo privileges
+    - give grader sudo privileges
       - sudo vim /etc/sudoers.d/grader
-    - ## Add the line below
+        # add the line below
         grader ALL=(ALL:ALL)  NOPASSWD:ALL
-    - ## Save and close the file
+        # save and close the file

 ## Configure SSH
-    # on local machine terminal, generate the ssh keys
+  ## on local machine terminal, generate the ssh keys
   - ssh-keygen
-      # enter the path to file and name of the file
+  ## enter the path to file and name of the file
-        ~/.ssh/grader
+  - ~/.ssh/grader
   ## enter passphrase twice
-      # copy the public key i.e grader-pub
+  ## copy the public key i.e grader-pub
   - cat ~/.ssh/grader-pub

-    # on the server, paste the ssh public key
+  ## on the server, paste the ssh public key
-      # first switch to grader home directory
+  ## first switch to grader home directory
   - su - grader
   - mkdir .ssh
   - sudo vim .ssh/authorized_keys
     # paste the public key on this file
     # save and close the file
-      # change directory and file privileges
+  ## change directory and file privileges
   - chmod 700 .ssh
   - chmod 644 .ssh/authorized_keys

-      # Configure the ssh login
+## Configure the ssh login
-        # open the configuration file
+  ## open the configuration file
   - sudo vim /etc/ssh/sshd_config
-            # Update the follow configuration
+  ## Update the follow configuration
-              # change Port from 22 to 2200
+    change Port from 22 to 2200
-              # change PermitRootLogin to no
+    change PermitRootLogin to no
-              # change PasswordAuthentication to no
-            # save and close the file
+    change PasswordAuthentication to no save and close the file
-      # restart ssh service
+## restart ssh service
 - sudo service ssh restart

 ## Configure server Uncomplicated Firewall
   - sudo ufw status